benmandrew/obytelib/README.md

 ========

 OCaml bytecode library tools.
-Usefull to read, write and evaluate OCaml bytecode files.
+Useful to read, write and evaluate OCaml bytecode files.

+# Warning

+I simply told obytelib to accept 4.12.0 OCaml bytecode files.
+While it seems to work I can provide no guarantees that it actually does.

 Example
 =======